-Hefeeda et al. argue that proxy-based approaches shift the bottleneck from the origin to the proxy servers and are not cost-effective solutions for streaming media [3].
-Optimization exercises using reasonable, although necessarily approximate, network cost models contradict this argument, indicating that there is potential for substantial savings by deploying proxy servers at local network exchanges, provided there is sufficient demand [4].
-A major reason for these design results is the rapid reduction in the cost of memory in recent years that has led to a shift in the cost trade-off between replica deployment and bandwidth consumption on network trunks.
-Hefeeda et al. propose a hybrid architecture based on the peer-to-peer (P2P) paradigm to distribute the files to the users (Fig. 2d), where the origin acts as a seed peer to help to route the requests and search for content [3].
+Hefeeda et al. argue that proxy-based approaches simply shift the bottleneck from the origin to the proxy servers and are not cost-effective solutions for streaming media [3].
+Optimization exercises using reasonable, although necessarily approximate, network cost models contradict this argument, indicating that there is potential for substantial savings by deploying proxy servers at local network exchanges provided there is sufficient demand [12].
+A major reason behind these design results is the rapid reduction in the cost of memory in recent years, which has led to a shift in the cost trade-off between replica deployment and bandwidth consumption on network trunks.
+Hefeeda et al. propose a hybrid architecture based on the peer-to-peer (P2P) paradigm to distribute the files to the users (Fig. 2(d)) where the origin acts as a seed peer to help in routing the requests and searching for content [3].
 Hybrid architectures are an extremely promising paradigm, because the storage and streaming resources scale (approximately) with the number of users.
-Thus, the architectures have the potential to adapt to growth in library size and usage.
+The architectures thus have the potential to adapt to growth in library size and usage.
 The details of such systems, including numerous operational issues and pricing considerations, remain to be resolved.

-Content Allocation and Distribution
+B. Content Allocation and Distribution

 Server replication consists of placing entire copies of the origin server at strategic places in the network, thereby partitioning the network, localizing network traffic, and reducing bandwidth requirements at the expense of increased server and storage cost.
 It is generally impractical to have complete replicas of the origin server because the large size of multimedia objects leads to an excessive storage cost.
-An alternative is program caching, a scheme where only popular objects are stored at the surrogate servers.
-Storing the most popular thirty percent of the files can often accommodate up to eighty percent of the requests.
+An alternative is program caching, a scheme where only popular objects are stored at the surrogate servers; storing the most popular thirty percent of files can often accommodate up to eighty percent of requests.

 The popularity of an object changes over time and an initially hot (popular) file frequently becomes cold (the number of requests falls below a given threshold).
-To ensure that the replicas can serve the majority of requests, it is important to regularly replace objects that become cold with new, hot objects.
-This is a problem of content distribution, and there are two main approaches.
-In the client-initiated approach or pull-caching, the replica retrieves the copy of an object in the case of a cache miss.
-In the server-initiated approach or push-caching, content is distributed to replicas before a request for the data is made.
-If we anticipate that a specific object will be very popular (e.g., a blockbuster movie release), it is advantageous to distribute the object prior to any requests to avoid cache misses and reduce bandwidth consumption on the origin replica path.
+In order to ensure that the replicas can serve the majority of requests, it is important to regularly replace objects that have become cold with new hot objects; this is the problem of content distribution, and there are two main approaches.
+In the client-initiated approach, or pull-caching, the replica retrieves the copy of an object in the case of a cache miss.
+In the server-initiated approach, or push-caching, content is distributed to replicas before any requests for this data have been made.
+If we anticipate that a specific object will be very popular (e.g., a blockbuster movie release), it is advantageous to distribute the object prior to any requests in order to avoid cache misses and reduce bandwidth consumption on the origin-replica path.

 Several approaches exist for improving the performance of the surrogate servers.
-Storing file prefixes, rather than full files at the replicas (prefix caching), improves the hit ratio of the caches.
-This reduces delivery cost and traffic on the origin replica path but prevents clients from experiencing delays and jitter.
+Storing file prefixes rather than full files at the replicas (prefix caching) improves the hit ratio of the caches, reducing delivery cost and traffic on the origin-replica path but preventing clients from experiencing delays and jitter.
 Sharing the content of different surrogate servers by grouping them into clusters can also improve performance; this follows the philosophy of content distribution networks.
 The extent of the benefit it provides is dependent on the underlying network topology, increasing when there are direct paths between surrogates.
-Clustering avoids the duplication of content at servers that are close to each other according to a distance metric (spatial, temporal, session clustering, or based on popularity).
-Push-caching, prefix caching, and clustering increase the complexity of the network but improve the scalability of VoD designs.
+Clustering avoids the duplication of content at servers that are close to each other according to some distance metric (spatial, temporal, session clustering or popularity-based).
+Push-caching, prefix caching and clustering increase the complexity of the network, but improve the scalability of VoD designs.